Weather Forecast For West. Union - News Break

 Weather Forecast For West.
 Union

 Here’s the forecast for the next four days in West.
-Union: Wednesday, May 26: Chance showers and thunderstorms in the day; while chance showers and thunderstorms then mostly cloudy during night; Thursday, May 27: Mostly sunny in the day; while partly cloudy then chance showers and thunderstorms during night; Friday, May 28: Showers and thunderstorms in the day; while showers and thunderstorms likely during night; Saturday, May 29: Chance rain showers in the day; while slight chance rain showers then mostly cloudy during night;mp.newsbreakapp.com
+Union: Thursday, May 27: Patchy fog then partly sunny in the day; while mostly cloudy then chance rain showers during night; Friday, May 28: Showers and thunderstorms in the day; while showers and thunderstorms likely during night; Saturday, May 29: Chance rain showers in the day; while slight chance rain showers then mostly cloudy during night; Sunday, May 30: Mostly sunny in the day; while partly cloudy during night;mp.newsbreakapp.com